AskaoAhmedSaad/imagick-aspect-container-fitting/README.md

 		$new_height = $new_width * $image_height/$image_width;
 	}
 ```
-- Else the height difference is greater the the width difference use container height as the new height and adjust the new width to image_width/image_height ratio
+- <b>TestCase 5 : <b> Else the height difference is greater the the width difference use container height as the new height and adjust the new width to image_width/image_height ratio
 ```
 else
 	{